wp-media/imagify-plugin/readme.txt

 = 2.2.1 =
 - Enhancement: Prevent updating .htaccess when switching between AVIF and WEBP generation features
 - Enhancement: Display the smallest size of the image in the Media Library image details section
+- Enhancement: Correctly delete all Next-Gen versions when restoring the Original Image
 - Enhancement: Bump minimum version to PHP7.3
 - Bugfix: Fix the problem with progress bar when disabling AVIF generation
 - Bugfix: Fix a bug when number of images in the Bulk Optimization section was not correct